City physician

 City physician (German: Stadtphysicus, Stadtphysikus, Stadtarzt; stadsfysikus, stadsläkare, kaupunginfysikus, kaupunginlääkäri, from Latin physicus) was a historical title in the Late Middle Ages for a physician appointed by the city council.
 The city physician was responsible for the health of the population, particularly the poor, and the sanitary conditions in the city.
 His duties also included the supervision of pharmacies and the supervision of those engaged in medical tasks, such as midwives and barber surgeons.
 In addition, he had forensic duties such as assessing the injuries of living persons, external postmortem examinations, and conducting autopsies in cases of non-natural and unexplained deaths.
 In times of epidemic, many city physicians published small, printed books of guidelines.
+His functions combined aspects of the modern health minister, chief medical officer, coroner, and medical/pharmaceutical licencing authority.

 The role existed in what are today a number of European countries, including Germany, Estonia, Finland, Norway, Poland, Sweden, and Switzerland.

 Holy Roman Empire and German Confederation

 A Stadtphysicus or Stadtphysikus (learned "body" physician in contrast to the practice-oriented chirurgicus) or Stadtarzt (also, in about the 15th century in Augsburg, referred to as Stadt-Leibarzt) was appointed by the city council and, in addition to his private practice, performed roughly the tasks of a modern-day health department.
 The designation physicus was the title for the civil servant physician in Prussia until 1901.

 Well-known early city physicians include Hugh of Lucca, who was appointed surgeon in Bologna, Italy, in 1214, and William of Saliceto, who was appointed city physician in Verona, Italy in 1275.
 Other cities in the Empire established physician positions in the 13th and 14th centuries.
 Later, per the 1426 decree of Emperor Sigismund, all cities in the Holy Roman Empire were required to hire a city physician.

 In the late 16th and early 17th centuries, the preparation of calendars with astrological weather forecasts was also often performed by city physicians.

 Some city physicians also acted as personal physicians (Leibärzte) to noble or ecclesiastical dignitaries.

 In less densely populated regions, the office was combined as city and district physician (Stadt- und Kreisphysicus), who had to care for or supervise a specific medical district in addition to the city.

 The deputy of the city physician was called Subphysicus, e.g. in Hamburg.